 49+ Awesome Raspberry Pi Projects

-Looking for some great Raspberry Pi projects to do? then you have found the right place.
-On this page you will find plenty of tutorials ranging from simple beginner projects right through to the more advanced projects that require a fair bit more work.
+Looking for some great Raspberry Pi projects to do?
+Then you have found the right place.
+On this page, you will find plenty of tutorials ranging from simple beginner projects right through to the more advanced projects that require a fair bit more work.

 You will learn how to install and use some great tools, entertainment software, and much more.
 A few examples of what you could do include things such as a retro game emulator, network attached storage, cloud server and so much more.

 If you’re just getting started with the Raspberry Pi, then we have plenty of information to help get you started.
-The Raspberry Pi getting started page will take you through all the basics that you will need to know for starting out with the Pi.
+The Raspberry Pi getting started page will take you through all the basics that you will need to know about starting out with the Pi.

 Also be sure to check out the guides page as this has an ever growing range of tutorials on how to do specific things with the Pi.
-This includes tutorials on port forwarding, getting started with GPIO pins and so much more.
+This guides page includes tutorials on port forwarding, getting started with GPIO pins and so much more.

 I hope you enjoy all the Raspberry Pi projects on this page, be sure to check back in the future as I have many more projects on the way.

-If you want to stay up to date with all my guides, projects and much more then please follow me on any of the major social networks.
+If you want to stay up to date with all my guides, projects and much more, then please follow me on any of the major social networks.